a-musing-moose/docker_book/production.rst

 we provide the Docker_ engine running on our production environment access credentials to authenticate itself and gain access to our private images.

-Docker_ are also nice enough to provide an implementation of the `Docker registry`_ packaged up as a Docker_ image for us to run.
+Docker_ have also been nice enough to provide an implementation of the `Docker registry`_ packaged up as a Docker_ image for us to run.
 This take a little configuration, especially if we want to ensure that it is fully secured with SSL certificates.
 But a paid for account on the `official Docker registry`_ is not an option then this is a good alternative.